Hiddenite

-In addition to the North Carolina locality, Hiddenite has also been found in Brazil, China, and Madagascar.
+In addition to the North Carolina locality, Hiddenite has been found in Brazil, China, and Madagascar.
 Green spodumene found in Afghanistan and Pakistan has excited modest amounts of controversy in the mineral and gemological communities with debate over whether or not it should be truly considered "hiddenite" as well as claims that the green coloration is induced by irradiation and is fugitive.